What Are Sleep Disorders?

 - Being clumsy or accident-prone

-Treatment may include a polysomnography (sleep study) to evaluate your disorder and related conditions.
-You may need changes in diet, exercise, stress-management or environment – such as lighting, bedding and room temperature.
+Treatment may include a sleep study to evaluate your disorder and related conditions.
+You may need changes in diet, exercise, stress management or environment – such as lighting, bedding and room temperature.

 Therapies may include:

 - Medications – Doctor-supervised sleep aids can provide temporary relief.
 Your doctor may prescribe blood pressure, anxiety or depression medications.

 - Supplements – Supplements, such as melatonin, may help treat sleep cycle disruptions.

 - Cognitive behavioral therapy – Stress, trauma or intrusive thoughts and behaviors can hinder sleep.
 This therapy addresses problems that affect sleep.

 - Oral appliance therapy – Snoring and sleep apnea may be treated by wearing a removable appliance in your mouth while you’re sleeping.